Community Eligibility Provision for Schools (CEP)

 Decision Tree for CEP – A step by step process to see if CEP is right for your building(s).

-Household Survey Template – This survey document can be provided to families to gather the economic data needed for non-food service programs in the district.
+Household Survey Template – Here are several examples of documents that can be provided to families to gather the economic data needed for non-food service programs in the district.

 Household survey key – This chart is not for distribution but allows the LEA staff person processing the returned surveys into a full waiver and partial waiver categories for non-food service program and reporting use.